 Braddock is a very small borough located in the state of Pennsylvania.
 With a population of 1,670 people and just one neighborhood, Braddock is the 692nd largest community in Pennsylvania.
 Braddock has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Braddock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Braddock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Braddock is a borough of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Braddock who work in healthcare suport services (15.01%), office and administrative support (14.85%), and maintenance occupations (12.23%).

 The per capita income in Braddock in 2022 was $16,242, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $64,968 for a family of four.
 However, Braddock contains both very wealthy and poor people as well.
 Braddock also has one of the higher rates of people living in poverty in the nation, with 36.04% of its population below the federal poverty line.